pascalvanderheiden/ais-apim-odata-reactjs/README.md

 If you're not sure which values you've used for the secrets, you can run `azd env get-values` to see all the secrets/variables you've used locally.

+If you are using Azure DevOps for your deployment, check out [this](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=azdo) article on how to configure your Azure DevOps environment.

 ## Monitoring

 The deployed resources include a Log Analytics workspace with an Application Insights dashboard to measure metrics like server response time.